thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 And then we can create a commit using the `git commit` command:

 `# cd examples/1-2-tracking-changes/projects/git-book
-`$ git commit --message "First draft of chapter one"
+`$ git commit --message "Add first draft of chapter one"

 The commit message, passed using the `--message` argument, describes the changes in the commit: in this case, it adds the first draft of chapter one.